BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 #### Shops always buy goods at the same price
 Makes store buying price constant, regardless of how many items are already in stock.
 Now, you don't have to pile up equipment before selling to get the max money for it.
 The price is always the same!

+#### Weightless ammo
+Make throwing daggers, axes and darts weightless.

+If [PPG banterpack users](http://www.pocketplane.net/bant) is install, it will also affect Jan's new ammo

 ### Anti-cheese